Judge the Ads Ohio

 This ad clearly wasn’t paid for by Judge Doe’s campaign, a political party or a PAC.
 But you might search for the name shown in the disclaimer and find nothing.
 Search engines can reveal an enormous amount of information, but some organizations that fund political ads are (purposefully) less than transparent.

 One reason it can be hard to track the source of commercials or political ads is because of a 2010 US Supreme Court decision known as Citizens United v.
 FEC.
-In this famous case, the Court determined that corporations have the right to pay for political ads as long as they aren’t coordinated with candidates.
+In this famous case, the Court determined that corporations have the right to pay for political ads as long as they aren’t coordinating with candidates.
 Under law, corporations cannot contribute directly to candidates, but the court determined that corporations—including nonprofits—have First Amendment rights (free speech) and therefore must be allowed to “speak” through political ads.

 In addition, wealthy individuals sometimes prefer to operate in secrecy.
 This has led to the creation of nonprofits such as 501(c)(4)s that are able to keep the list of their donors private.
 This makes “following the money” much more difficult.

 Because only campaigns, political parties and PACs have to file with the Ohio Secretary of State, it can be hard to figure out who is paying for all the other ads.
 The money behind these advertisements is often called “dark money,” or secret money in elections because the source is hidden.
-Dark money groups can give to other dark money organizations, further complicating the ability to figure out the original source.
+Dark money groups can give to other dark money organizations, further complicating our ability to figure out the original source.

 The Brennan Center for Justice at New York University’s Buying Time project has been tracking political ads in judicial races for more than 20 years.
 According to their analysis, it has become increasingly difficult to identify who is paying for these advertisements.